Rob Van Dam: Rivalry and alliance with Sabu (1996–1998)

 At ECW's first pay-per-view event Barely Legal, Van Dam defeated Lance Storm as a last-minute replacement for the injured Chris Candido.
 Immediately following the match, Van Dam expressed his distaste for being chosen as a back-up for "some guy who couldn't even lace his boots."
 Van Dam delivered a speech directed towards Paul Heyman, and not being originally booked on the show was a point of contention between Van Dam and Heyman for a time.

 In May 1997, ECW "invaded" the World Wrestling Federation's (WWF) Monday Night Raw television show, drawing the ire of color commentator Jerry Lawler.
 Lawler then promised he would show up at an ECW show in order to gain revenge, and when he did show up, he had ECW mainstays Van Dam (who turned heel) and Sabu with him.
-Van Dam made speeches about how he was too good for ECW and deserved to be in one of the "Big Two" (WWF or WCW) on one of their Monday Night programs (Monday Night Raw or Monday Nitro).
-Lawler began to call Van Dam Mr. Monday Night on an episode of Raw which became a moniker that would stay with Van Dam, changing to suit the day of the week of whichever program was being broadcast.
+Van Dam made speeches about how he was too good for ECW and deserved to be in one of the "Big Two" (WWF or WCW) on one of their Monday night programs (Monday Night Raw or Monday Nitro).
+Lawler began to call Van Dam "Mr. Monday Night" on an episode of Monday Night Raw which became a moniker that would stay with Van Dam, changing to suit the day of the week of whichever program was being broadcast.
 Despite his arrogance and "betrayal" of ECW, over time Van Dam became applauded by fans recognizing his athleticism and unique maneuvers.
+On the May 12 episode of Monday Night Raw, Van Dam defeated Jeff Hardy.
+On June 6, Van Dam defeated Flash Funk on Monday Night Raw and teamed with Lawler to defeat the Headbangers on Shotgun Saturday Night.
+On the June 16 episode of Monday Night Raw, Van Dam and Lawler lost to the Headbangers in a tournament for the vacant WWF World Tag Team Championship.